 EOA delegation

-In addition, GAS_SELF_DESTRUCT_NEW_ACCOUNT is removed and replaced by GAS_NEW_ACCOUNT
+In addition, GAS_SELF_DESTRUCT_NEW_ACCOUNT is removed and replaced by GAS_NEW_ACCOUNT.

-Multidimensional metering for code deposit gas
+Multidimensional metering for state creation costs

 This proposal clarifies how gas is charged during contract deployment, ensuring that post-execution costs (account creation, hashing, code deposit) are only charged when the deployment succeeds.